William Emmet, President

 A resident of Mount Pleasant since 1983.
 Ph.D. in counseling from the University of Maryland.
 Forty years of experience in health and primary care, mental health and co-occurring disorders, aging and adult services, policy and legislative affairs, and government service.
 Ten years in federal aging policy and 15 years with the U.S. Department of Health and Human Service’s Substance Abuse and Mental Health Services Administration overseeing programs for persons experiencing homelessness and those with co-occurring mental illnesses and substance use disorders.
 Former Chair of the Coalition on Mental Health and Aging.

 A resident of Mount Pleasant for 35 years.
 B.A. and M.A.
 Twenty-five years’ experience as a proposal and marketing writer, editor and manager.
 Contributed to the community as a volunteer by writing articles for local publications, organizing art events, and supporting a range of progressive programs to address social issues.
 Former Village treasurer; serves on the Communications Committee.

-Katie Tyler, Membership Committee Co-Chair
+Katie Tyler, Vice President, and Membership Committee Co-Chair

 A resident of Mount Pleasant for more than 30 years.
 B.Sc. (sociology) and M.A. (human resources).
 Twenty-seven years’ experience in human resources at the World Bank and 15 years’ prior human resources experience in the United Kingdom.
 Volunteer social worker in London and former officer and director of Historic Mount Pleasant.
 Founding Board Member of Mount Pleasant Village and its first president.
 Serves as Membership Committee Chair.